 Rebecca “Becca” Moore, Lower Elementary Lead Guide

 Rebecca “Becca” Moore is a graduate of Marshall University with a major in elementary education.
-She is a native West Virginian from Tucker County and a former Kanawha County Schools elementary teacher.
-Her more than 10 years of experience working with children includes teaching inquiry-based science to third, fourth and fifth graders and engaging students with hands-on activities in student-led activities.
-This approach and her educational studies led her to the Montessori methodology which allows children to work on their level and follow individual interests.
+She is a native West Virginian from Tucker County and a former elementary teacher in the Kanawha County School.
+Her more than 10 years of experience working with children includes teaching inquiry-based science to third, fourth and fifth graders and engaging students with hands-on lessons and student-led activities.
+This approach and her educational studies led her to the Montessori methodology, which allows children to work on their level and follow individual interests.
 Becca is pursuing her AMI 6-12 year credential at the Montessori Institute of Milwaukee, one of the most rigorous programs of its kind offered in this country.
 She is the mother of an MMS primary student, and enjoys skiing, softball and good literature.
-We welcome her to the MMS faculty for the 2014-15 school year, during which she will be mentored and assisted by Head of School Dana Gilliland, who brings more than 25 years of classroom and director experience to MMS.

 Jason Winesburg, Upper Elementary Lead Guide

 Jason joins MMS this fall after five years teaching elementary students at Evergreen Montessori in Memphis and Malta Montessori in Malta, New York.
 He holds an AMI Montessori credential for ages 6-12 from the Washington Montessori Institute (WMI).
 A former Montessori student himself, Jason is dedicated to fostering independence and self-ownership in his students.
 He earned a M.Ed. from Loyola University in Baltimore and a B.A. in English from Hood College in Frederickburg, Md.
 Jason loves literature and the classics, philosophy and ethics.
 He likes to keep up with the newest technology and is a compulsory tinkerer.
 Jason keeps in shape with weight-lifting and jogging, and in his free time he enjoys acting, comedy, computer games and outdoor sports.

 Nancy Johnston, Elementary Assistant, Art and Physical Education Specialist